Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 The beaches are quiet and frequented by local surfers even in the low season.

-Ericeira is in the region known as Mafra and the best beaches are Ribeira d’Ilhas, Pedra Branca, Praia da Empa, and São Lourenço.
+Ericeira is in the region known as Mafra, and the best beaches are Ribeira d’Ilhas, Pedra Branca, Praia da Empa, and São Lourenço.

 13. Praia dos Coxos